 Key Action 2: Cooperation for innovation, capacity building, and exchange of good practices

 Key Action 3: Support for policy reforms.

 Key Action 1 covers mobility for learners and staff.
 It is focused on mobilities for individuals aimed to improve their skills, enhance their employability and contribute to their cultural awareness.
-Beneficiaries are able to spend a certain period of time abroad by gaining valuable experience of life, study and work with the aim of increasing the opportunities available to them in the future and on the labour market.
+Beneficiaries are able to spend a certain period abroad by gaining valuable experience of life, study, and work with the aim of increasing the opportunities available to them in the future and on the labour market.
 Since the introduction of the Erasmus+ programme in 2014, Key Action 1 in the field of higher education is further split into projects covering Europe (KA131) and International Credit Mobility (KA171).
-Mobilities within KA131 are between universities and their partners located in the EU, Iceland, Turkey and FYROM (the so-called Programme Countries).
-Mobilities funded through KA171 type of projects takes place between universitis based in any of the Programme Countries and academic partners of theirs located in one of the so-called Partner Countries.
-In Bulgaria, the Erasmus+ National Agency in charge of projects within Erasmus+ Key Action 1 is the Human Resource Management Center (HRDC).
+Mobilities within KA131 are between universities and their partners located in the EU, Iceland, Turkey, and FYROM (the so-called Programme Countries).
+Mobilities funded through KA171 type of projects take place between universities based in any of the Programme Countries and academic partners of theirs located in one of the so-called Partner Countries.
+In Bulgaria, the Erasmus+ National Agency in charge of projects within Erasmus+ Key Action 1 is the Human Resource Management Center (HRMC).